-- A. Examine substrates, areas, and conditions, with Installer present, for compliance with requirements for installation tolerances and other conditions affecting performance of the Work. - 1.
-Examine roof sheathing to verify that sheathing joints are supported by framing and blocking or metal clips and that installation is within flatness tolerances. - 2.
-Verify that substrate is sound, dry, smooth, clean, sloped for drainage, and completely anchored; and that provisions have been made for flashings and penetrations through asphalt shingles. - B. Prepare written report, endorsed by Installer, listing conditions detrimental to performance of the Work. - C. Proceed with installation only after unsatisfactory conditions have been corrected.
+- A. Examine substrates, areas, and conditions, with Installer present, for compliance with requirements for installation tolerances, substrate, and other conditions affecting performance of the Work. - 1.
+Verify compliance with requirements for installation tolerances of substrates. - 2.
+Verify that substrate is sound, dry, smooth, clean, sloped for drainage, and securely anchored. - B. Proceed with installation only after unsatisfactory conditions have been corrected.